c-cube/moonpool/README.md

 ### Fork-join

-On OCaml 5, again using effect handlers, the module `Fork_join` implements the [fork-join model](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model).
+On OCaml 5, again using effect handlers, the sublibrary `moonpool.forkjoin` provides a module `Moonpool_forkjoin` implements the [fork-join model](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model).
 It must run on a pool (using [Runner.run_async] or inside a future via [Fut.spawn]).